sean-garwood/top_bst/README.md

 8. Write a #height method that accepts a node and returns its height.
 Height is defined as the number of edges in longest path from a given node to a leaf node.

 9. Write a #depth method that accepts a node and returns its depth.
 Depth is defined as the number of edges in path from a given node to the tree’s root node.

-10. Write a #balanced? method that checks if the tree is balanced.
-A balanced tree is one where the difference between heights of left subtree and right subtree of every node is not more than 1.

-11. Write a #rebalance method which rebalances an unbalanced tree.
-Tip: You’ll want to use a traversal method to provide a new array to the #build_tree method.

-### driver script

-Write a driver script that does the following:

-1. Create a binary search tree from an array of random numbers (Array.new(15) {
-   rand(1..100) })

-2. Confirm that the tree is balanced by calling #balanced?

-3. Print out all elements in level, pre, post, and in order

-4. Unbalance the tree by adding several numbers > 100

-5. Confirm that the tree is unbalanced by calling #balanced?

-6. Balance the tree by calling #rebalance

-7. Confirm that the tree is balanced by calling #balanced?

-8. Print out all elements in level, pre, post, and in order.